michaellmy/hospital-surveys-dev/README.md

 $ heroku run python manage.py createsuperuser
 ```

 The web app can now be found at `https://[heroku-project-name].herokuapp.com`.
-The database is already attached to the web-app during deployment, and the credentials for the database can be found at the **Heroku Project -> Resources -> Heroku Postgres**.
+The database is automatically attached to the web-app during deployment, and the credentials for the database can be found at the **Heroku Project -> Resources -> Heroku Postgres**.